Macrometacorp/docs/docs/collections/keyvalue/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Macrometa GDN is a geodistributed real-time coordination-free materialized views engine that supports multiple data models.
-You can use GDN as a geo-replicated real-time key-value datastore or database.

-If you are new to Macrometa GDN, start by reading the [essentials](../../essentials/overview) of Macrometa GDN.

-Each document stored in a *collection* (or table) contains a primary key `_key`.
-The rest of the document is considered a value.
-The collection behaves like a simple *key-value* (KV) store if it has no secondary indexes.

-The key-value store has no query languages.
-The permissible operations are key look-ups (single & batch) and key-value pair insertions, updates and deletions.
-If you don't specify a sharding attribute, we use `_key` to shard the data.
-The simplicity of this model makes a key-value store fast, easy to use, scalable, portable, and flexible.
+In GDN, each document stored in a collection contains a `_key`, and the rest of the document is its *value*.
+The only key-value operations available are key lookups (single & batch) and key-value pair insertions and updates.
+If no sharding attribute is specified, `_key` is used for sharding the data instead.

-You can enable `time_to_live` (TTL) during collection creation and add an `expireAt` value to specify the expiration time for each document in the KV collection.
+Key-value collections are always global.
+You can specify time_to_live (TTL) during creation.

 For the following examples, assume these credentials: